Sadliquid/SOTC_FullStack/SETUP.md

 - You must have Node.js and npm installed on your machine.
 Head to https://nodejs.org/en/download/.

 ## Setup
-1. Copy your `config.json` file from your Jupyter Notebook over to `/server` directory.
+1. Copy your `config.json` file from your Jupyter Notebook over to the `/server` directory.

-2. Navigate to the `server` directory and run the server on port `8000`.

-3. Open `app.py` and setup CORS to allow requests from port `5173`.
+2. Open `app.py` and setup CORS to allow requests from port `5173`.

+3. Open `networking.js` and add a `baseURL`.

+4. Navigate to the `server` directory and create a virtual environment.

+    - Run `python -m venv venv` or `python3 -m venv venv` to create a virtual environment.
+    - Activate the virtual environment:
+      - On macOS/Linux: `source venv/bin/activate`
+      - On Windows: `venv\Scripts\activate`
+    - Install the required packages by running `pip install -r requirements.txt`.
+    - Run the Flask server on port `8000` using `python app.py` or `python3 app.py`.

-4. Navigate to the `client` directory and install npm packages.
+5. Navigate to the `client` directory and install npm packages with `npm install`.

-5. Open `networking.js` and ensure the backend URL is correct.

-6. Run the frontend server on port `5173`.
+6. Run the frontend server on port `5173` with `npm run dev`.